Yoona8/frontend-curriculum/notes/angular.md

 ## Dynamic Components
 <details>
-<summary>General info</summary>
+<summary>What are the dynamic components and why do you use them?</summary>

+- when we need to load new components at runtime
-- components, which are loaded programmatically
+- components which are loaded programmatically
   - declarative with `*ngIf` (better if we can use this approach)
   - programmatic with Dynamic Component Loader (mostly when we want to create some external library)
     - component created and added to DOM via code (imperatively)